-Suryoday SFB is among the leading SFBs in India in terms of net interest margins, return on assets, yields and deposit growth and had the lowest cost-to-income ratio among SFBs in India in Fiscal 2020.
-The total assets too show consistent growth.
+Suryoday SFB is among the leading SFBs in India in terms of net interest margins, return on assets, yields, and deposit growth and had the lowest cost-to-income ratio among SFBs in India in Fiscal 2020.
+Total assets show consistent growth.

 Over the years, it has recorded a CAGR of 47.98%.
 This can be because of the fact that the gross loan portfolio of Suryoday has shown a CAGR of 46.98% over the past two years, from FY 2018 to FY 2020.
 The deposits, too, have shown a CAGR of 94.95%.
 From Rs.
 749.52 crores in FY 2018, it has grown to Rs.
 2,848.71 crores in FY 2020.

-The rest of the years are characterized by increasing negative values of net operating cash flow.
-This market is dominated by the top three small finance banks – AU, Equitas and Ujjivan.
-These three banks together accounted for about 63% of the total assets under management in 2020.
+The rest of the year is characterized by the increasing negative value of net operating cash flow.
+This market is dominated by the top three small finance banks – AU, Equitas, and Ujjivan.
+Together, these three banks accounted for about 63% of the total assets under management in 2020.

 Overall, there is significant growth expected in the near future.
 The deposit base of small finance banks increased by about 48% in FY 2020.
 A CAGR of 22% is predicted in the loan portfolio in this market.
 This growth is based on the fact that the Indian economy is focusing on the growth of the banking sector and financial inclusion.
 There is a significant market opportunity in the rural parts of the country.